What is a Discovery Flight?

 Unfortunately, only Part 141 schools can accept students using the GI Bill.
 EFI Flight School is a Part 61 school.

 What is the difference between a Part 141 school and Part 61?

-EFI is a Part 61 school.
+EFI is a Part 61 school, however, we are currently in the process of obtaining our Part 141 designation.
 Both Part 141 and Part 61 schools must meet the same strict FAA guidelines to obtain a private pilot’s license, and both types of schools will prepare you to pass the same written and practical tests.
 Generally, Part 61 flight schools have less stringent requirements, can be more flexible with training schedules and are able to tailor the curriculum to meet individual student needs.
 Part 141 schools have more rigid schedules, more paperwork, their training course outline must be approved by the local Flight Standards District Office (FSDO), and students must progress through that syllabus exactly as outlined – no flexibility.
 Because of the extra FAA oversight, Part 141 schools are able to accept GI Bill funding whereas Part 61 flight schools are not.

 How do I pay for my flight training?

 Pay-as-you-go is the most common method of payment.
 Each lesson is billed at the time it is provided so you do not have to make a large initial investment and can pace your training to match your budget.
 We offer a special savings on the hourly aircraft rental rate with deposits of $1000 or more into a prepaid account.
 This is a great option for those who are on a consistent schedule and want to save money on their aircraft rental.
 We accept cash, checks and credit cards.

 We also offer financing through Pilot Finance, Inc. Pilot Finance is a financial aid program that provides students with the opportunity to become a pilot and manage the cost of training with affordable, monthly payments.
 The typical approval process takes just 24 hours and can accommodate almost all part-time training.